The Remix (TV series)

 The Remix is an Indian reality competition television series.
 It is an Amazon Prime Video original series and premiered on 9 March 2018.
 Hosted by Karan Tacker, the show is a music challenge where musicians remix Bollywood songs and they are judged by Sunidhi Chauhan, Amit Trivedi and Nucleya.

+The show was won by singer-songwriter Rashmeet Kaur and producer Su Real.